mojojojoe/mojojojoe.github.io/about.md

 # About

-Mojojojoe freelances his writing and editing skills, develops python notebooks, and hacks away on Linux.
-He is a literate mathematician and spent several years as an actuarial student.
+Mojojojoe is an open source intelligence analyst, and hacks Linux.
+He is a literate mathematician and spent several years studying actuarial mathematics.